Coriell Biobanking Opportunity

 Patient cells in the NIGMS Repository can dramatically speed up drug discovery research for the ACD fellowship studies, and others working with patient samples, to find treatments.
 Being part of this biobank means many researchers interested in pursuing treatments for CCDS can use these samples.
 This infographic outlines how you can donate a fibroblast and blood sample to the NIGMS Repository at Coriell.
 It starts with emailing Coriell at NIGMS@coriell.org.

 Still wondering what this is all about?
-Frequently Asked Questions can be viewed here.
+Watch this informative webinar and check out the Frequently Asked Questions here.